dbt-labs/docs.getdbt.com/website/blog/2022-09-28-analyst-to-ae.md

 “Some data” could mean:

 1. A single KPI with a trendline over time
-1. A dashboard broken out by various categories
+1. A dashboard broken out into various categories
 1. A filterable and queryable table for ad-hoc analysis

 “Active Users” could mean: